Bhavika999/PRODIGY-DS-01/readme.md

-🚢 Titanic Survival Prediction - EDA & Modeling
+🚢 Titanic Survival Data Analysis
-This project is part of my internship work, where I explored the Titanic dataset to perform data analysis and build predictive models.
-The goal was to understand the factors influencing passenger survival and apply machine learning techniques to predict outcomes.

-📂 Project Overview
-Dataset: Titanic dataset from Kaggle

-Tech Stack: Python, Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn

-Objectives:

-Perform Exploratory Data Analysis (EDA)

-Clean and preprocess the dataset

-Visualize key patterns and correlations

-Build and evaluate machine learning models for survival prediction

-🔍 Key Insights
-Gender and class were strong predictors of survival.

-Passengers with fewer family members onboard tended to survive more.

-Preprocessing like encoding, feature engineering, and imputation improved model performance.
+This project is part of my data science internship at Prodigy InfoTech.
+In this task, I performed data cleaning and exploratory data analysis (EDA) on the famous Titanic dataset to uncover survival trends based on features like gender, age, passenger class, and more.

-📊 Models Used
+🔧 Tools Used
-Logistic Regression

-Decision Tree

-Random Forest

-(Add any others if you used them)

-📝 Files Included
-Titan.ipynb: The complete Jupyter Notebook with analysis, visualizations, and modeling
+Python
+Pandas
+Seaborn
+Matplotlib

-README.md: Overview of the project
+🎯 Goals of the Analysis

-titanic.csv: Dataset (optional, if you include it)

-✅ Results
-Achieved an accuracy score of around XX% (update with your best model score) using the Random Forest model.
+Inspect and understand the structure of the dataset Handle missing values and perform feature engineering Explore and visualize patterns in survival rates Analyze the impact of variables like Sex, Pclass, AgeGroup, Title, and FamilySize on survival 📊 Key Insights
+Females had higher survival rates than males across most classes.
+Children and first-class passengers had better chances of survival.
+Family size had a U-shaped relation with survival chances.
+Passengers with titles like "Mrs", "Miss", and "Master" had different survival outcomes based on social class.
+📎 Notebook Access
+Click below to run the analysis in Google Colab:
+Open In Colab

+📁 Dataset
+The dataset used is available on Kaggle - Titanic: Machine Learning from Disaster.

+🧠 Learnings
+Improved data preprocessing and feature engineering skills Gained deeper insights into data visualization using Seaborn Learned how to extract meaningful patterns from real-world datasets ✍️ Author
+Bhavika Singh
+Data Science Intern at Prodigy InfoTech
+GitHub: Bhavika999